SCOPE OF THIS CHAPTER

 The Family and Friends Team Social Worker will:

 - Where additional enquiries need to be made of other relevant agencies, obtain a signed copy of The Private Fostering Consent Form (link to follow) and initiate confidential written enquiries, in relation to all those aged 16 or over in the household.
-If consents are refused the social worker will inform the Service Manager, who will cease the progress of the private fostering arrangements;
+If consents are refused the Social Worker will inform the Service Manager, who will cease the progress of the Private Fostering Arrangements;

-- Undertake a search of LCS to ensure that the prospective/actual carer or members of their household to ascertain if they are known to Children's Services, are in receipt of a service or are disqualified from caring, as set out above (see Section 7, Disqualification).
+- Undertake a search of LCS and EHM to ensure that the prospective/actual carer or members of their household to ascertain if they are known to Children's Services, are in receipt of a service or are disqualified from caring, as set out above (see Section 7, Disqualification).
 When this occurs the Team Manager should be informed.

 8.3 Assessment of the Child